Large Language Models are Zero-Shot Reasoners: Details of Experimental Setup

 \subsection{Implementation details}

-For GPT-3 and Instruct-GPT3, we used OpenAI API.
-For other models, we used Hugging Face Transformer Library \citep{huggingface}.
-We set max\_tokens = 128 and temperature = 0 across all the methods and models when requesting the APIs. ``Q:'' is set as a customized stop sequence for all the models except for Instruct-GPT3 to stop the models from repeating questions and answers by themselves.
-We run our experiments on cloud V100 instances without GPU for GPT-3 models, on cloud A100x8 GPU(60GB) instances for T0 and OTP, and on cloud A100x1 GPU(60GB) instances for the other models.
+For Original GPT-3 and Instruct-GPT3, we used OpenAI API.
+For OPT, T0, GPT-J, GPT-Neo, and GPT-2, we used Hugging Face Transformer Library \citep{huggingface}.
+We set max\_tokens = 128 and used greedy decoding (temperature = 0 in the case of OpenAI API) across all the methods and models except PaLM.
+For PaLM, we used `TopK=1' for greedy deterministic decoding and max\_tokens = 256. ``Q:'' is set as a customized stop sequence for all the models except for Instruct-GPT3 to stop the models from repeating questions and answers by themselves.
+We run our experiments on cloud V100 instances without GPU for GPT-3 models, on cloud A100x8 GPU(60GB) instances for T0 and OTP, and on cloud A100x1 GPU(60GB) instances for GPT-J, GPT-Neo, and GPT-2.
 Our implementation is in PyTorch~\citep{paszke2019pytorch}.